taimoor522/bubble_loader/README.md

 ## Usage Scenarios

 - Use as Splash Screen.
-- Show util data loads from server.
+- Show until data loads from server.